MechanicalRock/mechanicalrock.github.io/_posts/2020-04-05-customer-shedding.md

 # Conclusion

 In Summary, there is no excuse for pissing off your customer today.
-Spend your money on addressing that, not on short term, throwaway approaches which damage your brand irreparabley.
+Spend your money on addressing that, not on short term, throwaway approaches which damage your brand irreparably.

 Starting out with Serverless?
 [Contact Mechanical Rock to Get Started!](https://www.mechanicalrock.io/lets-get-started)